History and Highlights of the week-long Shark Week airing on the Discovery Channel.

 - 1999: This year saw a major milestone with Shark Week airing its first-ever live program titled Live From a Shark Cage.
 It was a 2-hour special filmed at Bikini Atoll in the Pacific Ocean and hosted by journalist Forrest Sawyer.
 This episode also featured cinematographer Al Giddings.

 - 2001: Air Jaws: Sharks of South Africa showed great white sharks breaching water while catching

 their prey.
 It was made possible using Discovery’s Phantom Camera and this show recorded one of the highest views ever in Shark Week history.

-- 2002: This year saw a full celebrity edition.
-Mark McGrath (singer), Brian McKnight (singer/songwriter), and Gabrielle Reece (volley ball player) actually swam with sharks.
+- 2002: This year saw a complete celebrity edition.
+Mark McGrath (singer), Brian McKnight (singer/songwriter), and Gabrielle Reece (volleyball player) actually swam with sharks.
 Discovery also incorporated some of its other hit shows into Shark Week programs with special editions of MythBusters (2005), and Dirty Jobs (2006).

 - 2003: Though there was no host for Shark Week that year, the show Anatomy of a Shark Bite recorded the second-highest viewing ever in Shark Week history.

 - 2007: Shark Week celebrated its 20th year anniversary and launched a video game named Sharkrunners.